 In other words, the counter counts the number of times the switch transitions from open to closed state.
 The pseudoscope is shown as follows:

 if (SW1 from open to close) counter ++;

 Some microcontrollers provide edge detect circuitry, and you can configure edge detection on the desired pins.
 In this example, we configure it on PA3.
 If the edge is detected, a flag will be set in the status register, or trigger an interrupt to the CPU.
 In your C code, you need to check the status register or implement an ISR function to increase the counter value.
 But here, we only discuss how to implement edge detection using the software.

 Figure 2: Rising Edge and Falling Edge

 Every time you read the current input state, compare it to the previous state value.
-If current state is not equivalent to previous state, a transition had occurred.
+If the current state is not equivalent to the previous state, a transition had occurred.
 Before the next cycle starts to read the current input state, the previous state needs to be updated by the current state.